flame/libflame/BUILD.md

 Linking with AOCL Utilities library
 ------------------------------------
+AOCL-LAPACK depends on AOCL Utilities library, AOCL-Utils for certain functions including CPU architecture detection at runtime.
+The default build of AOCL-LAPACK requires path to AOCL-Utils header files to be set as follows

+- For CMake based build, ensure header file path of AOCL-Utils is  set using LIBAOCLUTILS_INCLUDE_PATH option.
+  $ cmake ../ -DENABLE_AMD_FLAGS=ON -DLIBAOCLUTILS_INCLUDE_PATH=<path/to/libaoclutils/header/files>

+- For autoconfigure makefile based build, ensure header file path of  AOCL-Utils is set in CFLAGS before running make command.
+  $ export CFLAGS="-I<path to libaoclutils include directory>"
+  $ configure --enable-amd-flags
+  $ make -j

+In the default build mode, applications using AOCL-LAPACK must link with AOCL-Utils explicitly.

-AOCL-LAPACK requires AOCL Utilities library "libaoclutils" for certain functions including CPU architecture detection at runtime.
-The libflame CMake build system, by default, automatically links with libaoclutils library by downloading the source of libaoclutils from AMD GitHub, compiling it and linking/merging with libflame library.
-However, user can provide an external path for libaoclutils binary and header files via separate flags, 'LIBAOCLUTILS_LIBRARY_PATH' and 'LIBAOCLUTILS_INCLUDE_PATH' respectively.
-In this scenario, CMake will use the user provided library and does not download libaoclutils source.
+User has an option to merge the AOCL-Utils library with AOCL-LAPACK library.
+This can be done using "ENABLE_EMBED_AOCLUTILS" option for both CMake and autoconfigure tools build mode.
+With this option, AOCL-LAPACK can automatically link with libaoclutils library by downloading the source of libaoclutils from AMD GitHub, compiling it and linking/merging with AOCL-LAPACK library.
+Following is sample command
+CMake Build:  $ cmake ../ -DENABLE_AMD_FLAGS=ON -DENABLE_EMBED_AOCLUTILS=ON
+Autoconfigure :   $ configure --enable-amd-flags
+                  $ make ENABLE_EMBED_AOCLUTILS=1 -j

+With embed AOCL-Utils build, if user provides an external path for libaoclutils binary and header files via separate flags, 'LIBAOCLUTILS_LIBRARY_PATH' and 'LIBAOCLUTILS_INCLUDE_PATH' respectively, user provided library is used instead of downloading from GitHub.
 Following is a sample command for the same

-$ cmake ../ -DENABLE_AMD_FLAGS=ON -DCMAKE_INSTALL_PREFIX=<path> -DLIBAOCLUTILS_LIBRARY_PATH=<path/to/libaoclutils/library> -DLIBAOCLUTILS_INCLUDE_PATH=<path/to/libaoclutils/header/files>
+CMake Build:  $ cmake ../ -DENABLE_AMD_FLAGS=ON -DENABLE_EMBED_AOCLUTILS=ON DLIBAOCLUTILS_LIBRARY_PATH=<path/to/libaoclutils/library> -DLIBAOCLUTILS_INCLUDE_PATH=<path/to/libaoclutils/header/files>
+Autoconfigure :   $ configure --enable-amd-flags
+                  $ make ENABLE_EMBED_AOCLUTILS=1 LIBAOCLUTILS_LIBRARY_PATH=<path/to/libaoclutils/library> LIBAOCLUTILS_INCLUDE_PATH=<path/to/libaoclutils/header/files> -j

 ## 2. Building main Test and AOCL_FLA_PROGRESS Test Suite
-    In order to build tests an an additional flag can be set to ON -DBUILD_TEST=ON -DCMAKE_EXT_BLAS_LIBRARY_DEPENDENCY_PATH=/path/to/blas/library -DEXT_BLAS_LIBNAME=blas_lib_name
+In order to build tests an additional flag, BUILD_TEST, must be set ON
+        -DBUILD_TEST=ON -DCMAKE_EXT_BLAS_LIBRARY_DEPENDENCY_PATH=/path/to/blas/library -DEXT_BLAS_LIBNAME=blas_lib_name
         -DBLAS_HEADER_PATH="<path to BLIS header file blis.h>"

-    This will enable aocl progress feature tests, main test suite.
+This will enable aocl progress feature tests and main test suite.
 It will generate test_libFLAME_aocl , test_lapack.x executables in the respective directories.
 Note: Building tests require path to an external blas library.
 Refer to Readme in respective test suite directory for more details
-    Recomended to use blis sharedlib with libflame sharedlib
+Recomended to use AOCL-BLAS sharedlib with AOCL-LAPACK sharedlib

 ## 3 Building Legacy test and Netlib test
     # 1. To build Legacy test suite use
      -DBUILD_LEGACY_TEST=ON -DCMAKE_EXT_BLAS_LIBRARY_DEPENDENCY_PATH=/path/to/blas/library -DEXT_BLAS_LIBNAME=blas_lib_name
     -DBLAS_HEADER_PATH="<path to BLIS header file blis.h>"
-    Note: On Windows, to build and run legacy test suite, a separate macro flag is enabled during libflame library build because of certain constraints in legacy test suite.
+    Note: On Windows, to build and run legacy test suite, a separate macro flag is enabled during AOCL-LAPACK library build because of certain constraints in legacy test suite.
     # 2. To Build Netlib-test add -DBUILD_NETLIB_TEST=ON along with cmake commands.
         note: Windows requires running create_new_testdir.bat script before running netlib test